abeldebeer/logging-adapter-java/README.md

 ### callerUseSimpleName()

-Set to `true` to use a simple class name for the caller for example: `MyClass`.
+Set to `true` to use a simple class name for the caller, for example: `MyClass`.